gatsbyjs/gatsby/docs/contributing/index.md

 There are a few other ways of contributing to the Gatsby ecosystem:

+- **Contribute to Gatsby's blog**.
+Want to write about Gatsby?
+Read the [blog contributions doc](/docs/contributing/blog-contributions) to get your blog post onto gatsbyjs.com.
 - **Develop learning materials.** Strengthen your expertise by writing a blog post, developing a workshop, creating video tutorials, or present your knowledge as a presentation on meetups and conferences.
 - **Create a plugin.** Learn how to [create a plugin](/docs/how-to/plugins-and-themes/) and [submit it to the Plugin Library](/docs/how-to/plugins-and-themes/submit-to-plugin-library/).
 - **Contribute to the Gatsby User Collective.** Interested in working on plugins that benefit the whole community?
 You can find them in the [Gatsby User Collective repository](https://github.com/gatsby-uc/plugins).